Tranexamic Acid

 Frequently Asked Questions

-Tranexamic acid can be taken with or without food.
-If gastrointestinal discomfort occurs, taking it with meals is recommended to reduce stomach irritation.
-Avoid concurrent intake of high-calcium foods (e.g., cheese, milk) as calcium may affect drug absorption.
-Take the medication at fixed times to maintain stable blood levels.
+Tranexamic acid can be taken with or without food, but if gastrointestinal discomfort occurs, it is recommended to take it with meals to reduce stomach irritation.
+Avoid taking it with calcium-rich foods (such as cheese or milk), as calcium may affect drug absorption.
+Take the medication at a consistent time each day to maintain stable blood levels.

-Q: What should I do if abnormal bleeding occurs during treatment?
+What should I do if abnormal bleeding occurs while using tranexamic acid?

-While tranexamic acid may increase thrombosis risk, if unexplained bleeding such as gum bleeding, sudden increase in menstrual flow, or hematuria occurs, discontinue the medication and seek medical attention.
-Mild headaches or nausea are usually short-term side effects; persistent discomfort should be reported to a doctor.
+While tranexamic acid may increase thrombosis risk, if unexplained bleeding such as gum bleeding, sudden increase in menstrual flow, or hematuria occurs, stop the medication and seek medical attention immediately.
+Mild headaches or nausea are usually short-term side effects, but persistent discomfort should be reported to a doctor.
 The physician may adjust the dose or recommend other hemostatic measures.

-Q: What are the risks of combining tranexamic acid with anticoagulants like warfarin?
+What are the risks of combining tranexamic acid with anticoagulants (such as warfarin)?

-Using tranexamic acid with anticoagulants may reduce anticoagulant effects and increase thrombosis risk.
-If combined, blood coagulation parameters (e.g., INR) should be closely monitored, and anticoagulant doses adjusted accordingly.
-Patients should inform their healthcare provider of all medications, including over-the-counter drugs and supplements.
+Using tranexamic acid with anticoagulants may reduce anticoagulant efficacy and increase thrombosis risk.
+If combined, blood coagulation parameters (such as INR) should be closely monitored, and anticoagulant doses adjusted accordingly.
+Patients should inform their healthcare provider of all medications, including over-the-counter drugs and herbal supplements.

-Q: Should I stop taking tranexamic acid before surgery or dental procedures?
+Should tranexamic acid be discontinued before surgery or dental treatment?

-Inform your doctor 3-7 days prior to planned surgery or invasive procedures.
-The physician may temporarily discontinue the medication to reduce bleeding or thrombotic complications during the procedure.
-Resumption of therapy should be based on postoperative recovery and reassessment of risks.
+When planning surgery or invasive procedures, inform the healthcare provider 3-7 days in advance about ongoing tranexamic acid use.
+The physician may temporarily stop the medication to reduce bleeding or thrombotic complications during the procedure.
+Resumption of therapy should be based on postoperative recovery and reassessment of dosage.

-Q: Does long-term use of tranexamic acid cause liver or kidney problems?
+Does long-term use of tranexamic acid cause liver or kidney dysfunction?

 Prolonged use may cause mild effects on liver and kidney function, but severe damage is rare.
-Regular blood tests every 3-6 months are recommended to monitor liver enzymes and creatinine levels.
-Discontinue and seek medical attention if jaundice, dark urine, or lower limb edema develop.
+Regular blood tests every 3-6 months are recommended to monitor liver enzymes and serum creatinine.
+Immediate discontinuation and medical evaluation are necessary if jaundice, dark urine, or lower limb edema occur.

 IconIcon